adelton/kind-in-pod/README.md

 ```
 where
 ```
-Aug 28 06:58:29 kind-control-plane kubelet[213]: E0828 06:58:29.436578     213 kubelet.go:565] "Failed to create an oomWatcher (running in UserNS, Hint: enable KubeletInUserNamespace feature flag to ignore the error)" err="open /dev/kmsg: operation not permitted"
+Dec 18 07:25:55 kind-control-plane kubelet[209]: E1218 07:25:55.083449     209 kubelet.go:568] "Failed to create an oomWatcher (running in UserNS, Hint: enable KubeletInUserNamespace feature flag to ignore the error)" err="open /dev/kmsg: operation not permitted"
 ```
 seems the most relevant.